felixgren/three-arena/README.md

 <p align="center"><a href="https://youtu.be/8coHwAm-LyI" target="_blank"><img src="https://media1.tenor.com/images/938582dc0c728dd274bbc56a49b886de/tenor.gif" width="75%"></a></p>

-# Three Arena
+## Three Arena
+Join now on <strong> *www.shootyourfriends.com* </strong>

 An arena shooter created in three.js.
-Shoot your friends in this simple socket.io multiplayer game.
+Shoot your friends in this socket.io multiplayer game.

-<strong> Join now at: https://www.shootyourfriends.com/ </strong>

 This game was created using the following technologies: